 Match Threads.
 Any COYSer can start a match thread as long as it isn't done before the day of the game.

 i) Keep all match-related comments in the match thread, i.e. during a Spurs game don't start or bump an existing player, manager or chairman thread.

-During Match.
-Keep all match-related comments in the match thread.
-The match thread should not be used to refer to other games as that could spoil things for COYSers who have recorded those matches to watch at a later time.
-During a match, do not start/bump player or manager threads; please wait until after the final whistle has blown.
+ii) The match thread should not be used to provide updates about other games, as that could spoil things for COYSers who have recorded those matches to watch at a later time, or to make posts about commentators (which should go in the 'Pundit' thread).

 Post Match Threads.
 If one doesn't already exist, you are welcome to start a new thread dedicated to discussing a player's performance in that specific match.
 When creating post-match threads, your thread title should include the player's name and the name of our opponents.
 Do not bump old threads, or post in any general player threads, with match-specific discussion.